Peakboard/peakboard.github.io/content/_scripting/en-presenter.md

 ---
 layout: article
-title: Switch visualization with a presenter
+title: Quick tip - switch visualization with a presenter
-menu_title: Switch visualization with a presenter
+menu_title: Quick tip - switch visualization with a presenter
-description: Switch visualization with a presenter
+description: Quick tip - switch visualization with a presenter
 lang: en
-weight: 800
+weight: 900
-ref: misc-800
+ref: scr-900
 redirect_from:
   - /misc/08-en-presenter.html
+  - /misc/en-presenter.html
 ---

 In some cases, such as the display of information on the shop floor, a single dashboard is not enough.
 A remedy for this is to create several screens in one visualization.
 These are run through automatically in the same way as they are arranged.
 Under Screen duration the time interval, for example 30 seconds for a change of the respective screen is indicated.
 Here the entry 0 is equivalent to an infinite display duration.
 Therefore, there is no automatic screen change.